 Snowfall: 250”

 If you haven’t noticed about this list, there’s a theme.
 These aren’t corporate run outfits trying to squeeze out every dollar from your pockets.
 Instead, they’re community focused and just trying their best to get people outside.
-This fall we talked about Mt Timothy Ski Area having financial troubles due to the forest fires.
+A few years ago we talked about Mt.
+Timothy Ski Area having financial troubles due to the forest fires.
 Luckily, they raised enough money to keep the lifts turning AND they were able to keep the lift ticket price at an economical rate.

 Facts: